Table of Contents

 image neededClick on the Gcode editor-tab and scroll all the way down and remove the line containing 'M2'.
 This gcode command results in a glitch that puts the pen back on the paper after the whole plot has finished.
 It's better that the pen stays up after plotting.
 No need to save the gcode file.
 The changes are already active.

-image neededClick again on the '3D-view' tab and double check the dimensions on the X and Y axis.
-Pan with CTRL pressed to pan the view around and use the scroll wheel to zoom.
+To prevent a CRASH: click on the '3D-view' tab and double check the dimensions on the X and Y axis.

 Start the plot